Fulton Ferry (ferry): Steam ferry service

 Robert Fulton, at the behest of Brooklyn magnate Hezekiah Pierrepont, secured a 25-year lease on the ferry in 1814.
 The first trip of the steamboat Nassau was made on May 10, 1814, and brought with it the first predictable passage between Brooklyn and Manhattan.
 Trips took no longer than twelve minutes, and there was no chance of the ship being swept upstream or downstream, or held to the whims of the wind.
 Brooklyn Heights became known as "America's First Suburb" as residents could commute to Manhattan with ease.

 On January 24, 1814, the Fulton Ferry Company, founded by Robert Fulton and William Cutting, obtained a lease on the route from the City of New York.
 The company introduced steamboat service to the route with the Nassau on May 8, 1814 (the first steam ferry service on the East River), and moved the Manhattan landing to Fulton Street that year.
 The ferry, which had been known popularly as the Old Ferry since 1795, when the Catherine Ferry (New Ferry) was introduced, became known as the Fulton Ferry, and the streets on either side were later renamed in turn.
 The Fulton Ferry Company and the South Ferry Company merged in 1839 to form the New York and Brooklyn Union Ferry Company.

 The shareholders of the Union Ferry Company were mostly based in Manhattan; they tended to favor increased profits over improved service.
 (The stock paid a generous 7% dividend.)
 Fares started at four cents, which led to rival services at Red Hook and elsewhere.
 Union Ferry reduced its fare to one cent in stages between 1842 and 1850, bankrupting the competing lines and allowing Union Ferry to purchase their rights and raise rates once again.
+American poet Walt Whitman frequently used the Fulton Ferry and was inspired by the experiences to write "Sun-Down Poem"in 1856, later renamed "Crossing Brooklyn Ferry".

 The original Fulton Ferry route continued to be successful until the 1883 opening of the Brooklyn Bridge crossing at almost the same point.
 Even after the bridge opened it continued to be well-patronized for many years; the Fulton Street Elevated Line terminated at the Brooklyn ferry landing when it opened in 1888 (and only began running some trains across the Brooklyn Bridge instead after 1898), and ferries were also preferred by animal-hauled wagons and carts that had difficulty climbing the relatively steep bridge approaches.
 With the opening of additional bridges and subway crossings of the river and the decline of animal traffic, patronage fell further.
 The ferry finally ceased operations in 1924; some other East River routes that had been part of the Union Ferry Company lasted until 1942.